Serial-Studio/Serial-Studio/src/README.md

 ### Source code organization

-Since there are over 30 source files that compromise this project (not including any libraries), it is important to keep the files organized in subdirectories corresponding to the their respective high-level functionalities.
+Since there are over 30 source files that compromise this project (not including any libraries or the [UI/QML](https://github.com/Serial-Studio/Serial-Studio/tree/master/assets/qml) part), it is important to keep the files organized in subdirectories corresponding to the their respective high-level functionalities.

 Here is a breakdown of each subdirectory of the source code: